Peugeot CEO Tavares does not want to close UK Vauxhall plants - union

-LONDON (Reuters) - Peugeot’s (PEUP.PA) Chief Executive Carlos Tavares said he does not want to close any of the firm’s Vauxhall car plants in Britain, the head of Britain’s biggest trade union said on Monday after meeting the boss of the French carmaker.
+LONDON, Jan 22 (Reuters) - Peugeot’s Chief Executive Carlos Tavares said he does not want to close any of the firm’s Vauxhall car plants in Britain, the head of Britain’s biggest trade union said on Monday after meeting the boss of the French carmaker.

 Peugeot acquired Vauxhall and Opel last year when it bought General Motors’ loss-making European arm, and has been pursuing a restructuring plan to return it to profitability.